 As a client services business, the most valuable data you can have is information about where your time is going, because, at the end of the day, time is what you’re selling.

-Furthermore, you do not want to make a loss on your purchases.
+Furthermore, you don't want to make a loss on your purchases.
 So you provide assignments with price agreements to your suppliers (POs) and you have a markup on project-related expenses to cover handling costs

 In order to estimate future projects, you need to know how long similar projects took to complete in the past and how much they cost you.
 The only way to get this information is to track time.